volzotan/CompressorCam/docs/assembly.md

 Note: 18650 batteries usually have a flat positive pole.
 So unlike smaller batteries the plus side is less pronounced.
 You can always differentiate the sides by knowing that the negative side is completely flat while the positive side looks different.
 The negative side needs to be placed on the spring in the holder.
 Molded into the plastic of the holder you will find an additional note on how to orient them.

-If the batteries are inserted push the on/off-switch to ON (marked with (a) in the picture below).
+If the batteries are inserted push the on/off-switch to ON (marked with (a) in the picture below, should usually be already set to on because I am testing each board before packaging).

 ![led types]( {{ site.baseurl }}/assets/{{ page.imgdir }}/button_explanations.png ){:.enable_lightbox}